Outputs

 Indexing

 There are a few ways to index a solution.
-First, you can extract a solution containing a single frame by indexing the Solution by an integer.
+First, you can extract a solution containing a single Frame by indexing the Solution by an integer.

 julia> solution = het.run_simulation(config, simparams)